Can The Sun Help Prevent A Respiratory Virus Infection?

 The central focus here is the idea that sunlight may play a pivotal role in preventing respiratory virus infections.

-The sun emits ultraviolet (UV) rays, and previous research has demonstrated the germicidal effects of UV radiation on various pathogens, including viruses.
+The sun emits ultraviolet (UV) rays, and previous research has demonstrated the germicidal effects of UV radiation on various pathogens.

-Exposure to sunlight could act as a natural disinfectant, limiting the viability and transmission of respiratory viruses.
+Exposure to sunlight could act as a natural disinfectant, limiting the viability and transmission.

 Exploring the Link